-In most cases, the cooler soils will not hamper final crop stands or yield.
-Direct seeders often can seed shallower (where it is warmer) due to better moisture and this largely compensates for temperature differences.
-However, excessively wet springs can negatively affect canola growth and yield, partly due to temperature effects.
+In most cases, cooler soil does not reduce final plant stand or yield.
+Direct seeders can often seed shallower (where it is warmer) due to more moisture at this depth, which compensates for temperature differences.

 - Statistics Canada.2016.
 Agriculture Census data: Table 32-10-0412-01.
 Forms of weed control on summerfallow land. doi.org/10.25318/3210041201-eng

 - Brandt, S.A.
 1992.
 Zero vs. conventional tillage and their effects on crop yield and moisture.
 Can.
 J. Plant Sci.
 72: 679-688.